richardsonp2/CNV_calling_pipeline/README.md

 ## Overview

-Much of this file is adapted from the SOP compiled by Alexandra Evans.
+Much of this file is adapted from the SOP compiled by Alexandra Evans and combines scripts developed by Ellis Pires.

 ## Prerequisits